official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Mr Straw began, from late February 2002, publicly to argue that Iraq was a threat which had to be dealt with; that Iraq needed to disarm or be disarmed in accordance with the

-70

-The Report of the Iraq Inquiryobligations imposed by the UN; and that it was important to agree to the return of UN inspectors to Iraq.
+obligations imposed by the UN; and that it was important to agree to the return of UN inspectors to Iraq.

 508. The focus on Iraq was not the result of a step change in Iraq’s capabilities